3 Ways To Declutter As A Parent

 Does your child like to surprise you with art?
 Are you currently figuring out how much in therapy throwing away their latest creation will cost you in the future?
 Don’t.
 You can’t realistically keep all of your child’s artistic endeavors (nor should you eat that third macaroni necklace they made you because you need it for dinner(.
 Simply snap a pic and upload it into an album either on your device or stored in the cloud, and then when they ask, you can show them you still have it while removing the guilt of redistributing some of the artwork to more appropriate places.
 You can do this with many other items too to save you from having to keep physical items; just get creative!

 Not so much a physical hack, more of a mindset, but in any case, a hack in itself.
-Perfect homes and perfect homes with children living in them are just for social media.
+Perfect homes and perfect homes with children living in them are just for social media, especially if, for example, you’ve just visited a labrador breeder and brought a new member of the family back with you.
 No one can sustain that level of perfection 24/7 without making some compromises somewhere.
 Take a step back, assess what is important to you, and eliminate everything else (including the weight of other people’s expectations).
 Does your child need 5 toy boxes full of items she doesn’t play with simply because the parenting influencers deemed them the must haves?
 Get rid of them.
 Do you really need Pinterest-worthy toy rooms or a kitchen a chef would be proud of?
 Probably not, and that pile of paperwork on the end of the counter or Barbie helping to cook by the stove won’t likely matter in the grand scheme of things.
 Lowering your expectations of what you should be doing and what your home should be like can help you relax and not stress so much about the mess.

 Family life comes with lots of fun, love, and laughter.
 It also comes with a lot of stuff and expectations too.
 By getting creative and thinking outside of the box (or the home, as in the first point), you can help yourself to make sense of your home and get some organization going on without putting too much pressure on yourself.